-Any proxy signed and returned by a stockholder or submitted by telephone or via the Internet may be revoked at any time before it is exercised by giving written notice of revocation to the Company's Secretary at our address set forth herein, by executing and delivering a later-dated proxy (either in writing, by telephone or via the Internet) or by voting in person at the meeting.
-Attendance at the virtual meeting will not, in and of itself, constitute revocation of a proxy.
+Any proxy signed and returned by a stockholder or submitted by telephone or via the internet may be revoked at any time before it is exercised by giving written notice of revocation to the Company's Secretary at our address set forth herein, by executing and delivering a later-dated proxy (either in writing, by telephone or via the internet), or by voting in person at the Annual Meeting.
+Attendance at the Annual Meeting will not, in and of itself, constitute revocation of a proxy.

 If your shares are held in the name of a bank, broker, fiduciary, or custodian, follow the voting instructions on the form you receive from your record holder.
-The availability of Internet and telephone proxies for these stockholders will depend on their voting procedures.
+The availability of internet and telephone proxies for these stockholders will depend on their voting procedures.